IBM/ibm-process-mining-BAW-accelerator/README.md

 - Creating a new extraction configuration
 - Editing an existing configuration
 - Copying a new extraction configuration from an existing one (time saving)
+- Loading an existing configuration file
 - Deleting a configuration.
 Note that the json file is not deleted, the entry in the application DB is deleted.

-## BAW connection and password
-The BAW connection requires a root URL, a user ID, and a password.

 ## Running an extraction job
 Before running an extraction job, you can set some running parameters
 - Extraction loop rate defines the pause time between each extraction.
+You can enter a duration between 1 second and 24 hours.
 The JSON file enables entering any value as seconds.
 When the job includes a loop rate, the last extraction period is saved such that restarting the job does not extract the same data again.
-- Extraction interval is expressed as days.
-This value specifies a time window for which we want to extract BAW data.
-For example if the extraction interval is 1 day, at each loop we will extract 1 day of data, and the time window is shifted for the next loop.
-An extraction loop rate and a modified_after date are required to use this feature.
-Extraction interval can be used to lower the load on the BAW server and the RAM needed.
 - Number of threads increases the speed by splitting the extraction work into several threads.
 This increase the load on the BAW server too.
 A good balance needs to be found.
-- Instance limit is used for testing only: each extraction stops when the number of instance specified here is reached.
+- Instance limit with loop_rate=0 is used for testing only: each extraction stops when the number of instance specified here is reached.
 This is useful when sizing the time required to get historical data, or the load on the BAW server or on the RAM
+- Instance limit with loop_rate>=0 is used fraction the extraction steps in order to save RAM and to reduce impact on BAW.
+- Interval auto shift is used with a time interval [modified_after, modified_before], a loop rate, and optionally an instance_limit.
+The extraction starts with the initial interval, then shift the interval for another extraction.
+This can be useful to fragment the extraction when the data in the database is huge.
 - Create a CSV at each loop generates a CSV file at each extraction loop (if events were retrieved).
 When unchecked, the CSV file is generated when the job is completed, stopped, or when the number of events reaches 500k events (the value can be changed in a code variable)

 - A job can be stopped if it is looping.
 The stop is taken into consideration while the job is sleeping.